karnjotsingh/nyc-data-processing/homework_notes/01-docker-terraform.md

 ```

 #### Question 6.
 For the passengers picked up in October 2019 in the zone named "East Harlem North" which was the drop off zone that had the largest tip?
-Answer: The result is `East Harlem North`.
+Answer: The result is `JFK Airport`.
 ```
 # SQL Query